 Heads of Year play a vital role in overseeing both pastoral and academic matters across their year group.

-As Form Teachers themselves, they have regular contact with all the boys in the year, taking a global view of their progress in all areas of school life.
-As each year passes and boys progress through the school, the Heads of Year work closely together to ensure smooth transition and continuity of care and support.
+As Form Teachers themselves, they have regular contact with all the children in the year, taking a global view of their progress in all areas of school life.
+As each year passes and pupils progress through the school, the Heads of Year work closely together to ensure smooth transition and continuity of care and support.

 The Heads of Year are as follows: